Temporal Coarse Graining for Classical Stochastic Noise in Quantum Systems

+This follows from Eq.~\eqref{eqt:ConditionedOUMain}, and we give a derivation of this expression is given in Appendix~\ref{app:OUBridge}.

-The first term is the expectation value of an OU bridge process, and it depends on the boundary values in a fixed way.
-The second term is a (stochastic) OU bridge process that evaluates to zero at $t_{k-1}$ and $t_{k}$ and is independent of the boundary values and hence the specific noise realization.
-Because we have assumed the OU processes are independent, the only non-zero two-point correlator is between the stochastic variable with itself.
-We give further details about OU bridge processes in Appendix~\ref{app:OUBridge}, including analytic expressions for the expectation value of the OU bridge process (Eq.~\eqref{eqt:EConditionedOU}) and of the two-point correlation function (Eq.~\eqref{eqt:BridgeOU}).
+The second term in Eq.~\eqref{eqt:OUBridgeProcessMain}, $\eta^{(\mathrm{S})}_{\alpha n k } (t)$, is a zero-mean (stochastic) OU bridge process that evaluates to zero at $t_{k-1}$ and $t_{k}$ and is independent of the boundary values $x_{\alpha n k-1}, x_{\alpha n k}$ and hence the specific noise realization.
+This process is what we refer to as the zero-boundary bridge process, and it can be expressed as